GraceKeane/theory-algos-project/README.md

 The SHA-512 algorithm is designed to make finding the corresponding input to an output extremely dificult.
 If ones goal is to find an input that generates a given hash, there should be no way to do it that's faster than brute force - trying every input in turn until one works.

 Consider a simple example function 'OR'.
 If you applied this to an input function of 1 and 0 the solution would be 1.
 But now having known the answer you cannot revert post solution due to data loss.
 Instead you are left with three differant possible answers for example (1,1), (0,1) or (1,0).
 Only brute force could possibly find the correct input variables.
+The SHA-512 algorithm follows the same idea.
+Although the SHA-512 is not reversable, it can be cracked using a brute-force method aswell.
+You can not produce the password from a hash, but you con create hashes of millions of passwords until you find one that matches.
+For this reason, the hash's strength isn't based so much on the key length of the hashing algorithm, but on the length of the password itself.
+And because passwords have such low entropy, are predictable, and are often too short, this usually is not a difficult but a task that would take days or even months to crack.

-But why is it important to not be able to reverse?
-Security?
+But why is it important for them to not be able to be reversed?
+The secure hash algorithms such as SHA512 are used in many things such as internet security, digital certificates and even blockchains.
+Since hashing algorithms play such a vital role in digital security and crytography it is vital that they can not be reversed for security reasons.

 <b>Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?</b><br>